 These investments add up, signaling that nursing leaders are essential to good health care and not peripheral actors in health care delivery.

-“My vision is for ZL nursing to be a model for all nursing the country, with excellence in education and patient care,” Romela said.
+“My vision is for ZL nursing to be a model for all nursing in the country, with excellence in education and patient care,” Romela said.

 And the investment in nurses is already showing results.
 During one site visit in Verrettes, a community clinic supported by PIH/ZL, Romela met a Ministry of Health nurse who was working in the malnutrition program without a regular supply of therapeutic ready-to-eat food, Nourimanba, which PIH/ZL produces from Haitian peanuts to treat malnourished children.
 Nor did she have an experienced leader to help her learn the proper assessment and follow-up skills to ensure quality care.